-Not just for steam-train spotters and those with a soft spot for vintage motorcars, the Great Dorset Steam Fair promises a lively family weekend away.
-A scenic 45-minute drive from Summer Lodge Country House Hotel, Restaurant and Spa and The Acorn Inn, the fair is pulling out all the stops for its 50th anniversary over the August bank holiday weekend.
+Not just for steam-train spotters and those with a soft spot for vintage motorcars, the Great Dorset Steam Fairpromises a lively family weekend away.
+A scenic 45-minute drive from Summer Lodge Country House Hotel and Restaurant and The Acorn Inn.
 With promise of a music festival, fun fair and horse show alongside a staggering display of classic motors and 500 full-sized steam engines, here are five reasons why you should visit the Dorset Steam Fair this summer.

 The old time steam funfair

 The fairground is the Great Dorset Steam Fair’s star attraction.
 It has all the authentic ingredients of a Victorian funfair, complete with cheery carousels, merry-go-rounds and a helter skelter, alongside some contemporary pulse-raising rides and a 35 metre-high Ferris wheel offering breathtaking views across the fair.
 Powered by more than 60 huge original brass showman’s engines, and with 40 antique fairground organs providing the music, it’s as authentic as steam-powered fun gets.

 Even those who don’t know a brass from a vintage Ford, or a 50’s Riley One Point Five from a 60’s Woleseley, will marvel at the well-polished collection of more than 100 classic cars on display in the grounds, driven in from across Britain and beyond.
 A slow parade encircles the main ring every day, although there’s plenty of opportunity to get up close to the motors between performances.
 Be sure to check out the collection of vintage caravans and antique bicycles, and a wander past the 100 or so military tanks is bound to impress.